begbaj/avenv/README.md

 # Avenv

-Avenv is a very simple **bash** script to manage python virtual environments with ease.
+Avenv is a very simple **bash** script to activate and create python virtual environments with ease.

 ## Background